5 Ways to Look After Your Solar Hot Water System

 The Benefits of Solar Hot Water System Installation

 Solar hot water systems offer significant advantages for Australian homeowners, especially considering the intensity of the sun’s energy here in Australia.
-The benefits of choosing to install a new hot water system powered by energy from the sun include:
+Yes, the initial cost of a solar installation may be higher than your traditional gas or electric hot water system.
+However, the benefits of choosing to install a new hot water system include:

-- Reduced electricity bills: Using solar power significantly lowers the energy costs associated with heating water that you might otherwise incur with an electric or conventional gas hot water system.
-Using solar electricity allows you to create excess power which you can also feed back into the grid.
+- Energy savings: Using solar power significantly lowers the energy costs associated with heating water that you might otherwise incur with an electric or conventional gas hot water system.

-- Environmentally friendly: Decreases greenhouse gas emissions, contributing to a healthier planet.
+- Environmentally friendly: Like heat pump systems, a solar installation lowers greenhouse gas emissions, contributing to a healthier planet.

 - Reliability and energy efficiency: High efficiency in converting solar energy to heat, ensuring consistent hot water supply.
 Even on cloudy days.

-- Government incentives: You may be eligible for potential government incentives and rebates.
-These can vary depending on which state or territory of Australia you’re in, but typically involve the selling or assigning of small scale technology certificates that enable you to receive a cash payment or a discount on the purchase and installation of your system.
+- Government incentives: You may be eligible for potential government rebates and incentives.
+These can vary depending on which state or territory of Australia you’re in.
+However, they typically involve the selling or assigning of small scale technology certificates that enable you to receive a cash payment or a discount on the purchase and installation of your system.

 - Increased property value: Homes with solar installations often see a rise in market value.

-- Low maintenance costs: Once installed, a solar system requires minimal upkeep to heat water.
+- Low maintenance costs: Once installed, a solar system requires minimal upkeep to maintain a satisfactory water temperature.

 - Year-round, reliable hot water: Even during cold weather, they efficiently provide hot water with the use of an electric or gas booster element.

-These benefits make solar hot water systems an attractive, efficient and sustainable option for Australian homes, with energy savings and lower running costs both highly appealing to homeowners.
+These benefits make solar hot water systems an attractive, efficient, and sustainable option for Australian homes.
+The energy savings and lower water heating bills are highly appealing to homeowners.

 Solar hot water systems use solar collector panels to heat your water.
-Regardless of whether you have flat panels or evacuated tubes, your water heating won’t be as efficient if they are dirty.
+Regardless of whether you have flat panels or evacuated tube solar collectors, your water heating won’t be as efficient if they are dirty.
 And if tree branches are blocking the sunlight, this also won’t help your efficiency on sunny days.

 Rainwater plus the angle of the collector panels will take care of most of this cleaning for you, but over time you may notice dust and bird droppings accumulate.
 You can use a mild soap in water and a gentle sponge to clean your collector panels without damaging them.
 A window squeegee on a pole is very useful for this chore.